PranavBilurkar/MovieCollectionAPI/README.md

 The `MovieCollection.Test` project contains unit tests for the API.
 To run the tests, open the Test Explorer in Visual Studio and click "Run Tests."

+## Postman Collection
+I have provided a Postman collection (MovieCollectionAPI.postman_collection.json) in this repository.
+You can import this collection into Postman to easily send requests to the MovieCollection.API endpoints and explore its functionalities.
+To use the Postman collection, follow these steps:

+Open Postman:-
+1. Click on the "Import" button and choose the MovieCollectionAPI.postman_collection.json file from the repository.
+2. Once imported, you will see a collection named "MovieCollectionAPI" in Postman.
+3. You can now explore the different endpoints and send requests to the API directly from Postman

 ## User Interface

 The `MovieCollection.UI` project provides a user-friendly web interface for managing movie collections.
 The UI allows users to: